 ## Loading required package: flowWorkspaceData

-The openCyto package is designed to facilitate the automated gating methods in sequential way to mimic the manual gating scheme.
+The openCyto package is designed to facilitate the application of automated gating methods in a sequential way to mimic the construction of a manual gating scheme.

-Traditionally, scientists have to draw the gates for each individual sample on each 2D projections (2 channels) within
+Traditionally, scientists have to draw the gates for each individual sample on each 2-D projection (2 channels) within

-Or draw the 'template gate's on one sample and replicate it to other samples, then manually inspect the gate on each sample
+flowJo.
+Alternatively, they can draw template gates on one sample and replicate them to other samples, then manually inspect the gate on each sample

 to do the correction if necessary.
 Either way is time consuming and subjective, thus not suitable for the large data sets